Sid622/Pairs-Trading-Algorithm/README.md

 Pairs Trading Algorithim
 This project performs a statistical arbitrage strategy between General Dynamics (GD) and Lockheed Martin (LMT).
-It uses a rolling hedge ratio calculated with a rolling OLS regression and executes trades based on Z-score mean reversion.

-Overview
+It identifies divergences in the historical relationship between these two defense stocks.
+When the price spread deviates greatly from its moving average, the algorithim enters a position, betting on mean reversion.

+Logic
+1. GD/LMT are highly correlated stocks so we can bet on mean reversion.
-1. Dynamic hedging - Uses a rolling OLS(Ordinary Least Squares Regression) to calculate the hedge ratio.
+2. The spread is calculated using a rolling OLS regression to determine a hedge ratio.
-2. Stationarity Testing - Uses the ADF(Augmented Dickey-Fuller) test to determine if the following assets having mean-reverting properties.
-3. Signal Generation - Developed signals that execute a buy or sell if the z-score of the spread goes above or below a certain point.
-   Short spread: Enter when Z > 2.75 (GD is overvalued relative to LMT) Long spread: Enter when Z < -2.75 (GD is undervalued to LMT)
-   Exit: Close positions when the Z-score returns to a neutral zone (between -0.05 and 0.05)
+3. The signals enter at $\pm 2.75$ standard deviations from the mean and exit at $\pm 0.05$ standard deviations from the mean.

 Key Features
-1. Rolling Beta Calculation:
+1. Rolling Hedge Ratio
-This script recalculates the hedge ratio over a 252-day rolling window which accounts for shifts in the market.
+This algorithim uses a 252-day rolling window to calculate the hedge ratio.
+This accounts for any strucutral shifts in the correlation between the stocks and ensures the spread remains stationary.

 2. ADF(Augmented Dickey-Fuller) Test

 The ADF test is used to verify stationarity, to check whether two stocks possess mean reverting properties.
+To check this, we can create a null and alternative hypothesis.

+Ho: The two stocks are non-stationary and follow a random walk pattern(not mean reverting).
+Ha: The two stocks are stationary and do not follow a random walk pattern(mean reverting).

 We run the ADF on the residuals(spreads) of the two stocks and not prices(prices are non-stationary and follow a random walk pattern).
 By running the test in python using statsmodels.tsa.stattools, the test yielded the following:

 ADF Statistic: -3.45
 p-value: 0.008